 The United States Attorney on the case, Paul Fishman, said the indictment alleges “the Giudices lied to the bankruptcy court, to the IRS and to a number of banks.”
 He added, “Everyone has an obligation, to tell the truth when dealing with the courts, paying their taxes, and applying for loans or mortgages.
 That’s a reality,” he said.

 Their Sentence and Time Served

-Both Juicy Joe and Teresa ended up being sentenced to do hard time for their crimes.
+Both Juicy Joe and Teresa ended up being sentenced to do hard prison time for their crimes.
 However, it didn’t ruin their celebrity status.
 In fact, it may end up propelling them into further, and perhaps greater, stardom.
-Teresa received a sentence of 15 months in a federal prison and she served 11 months.
+Teresa received a sentence of 15 months in federal prison and she served 11 months.
 Joe received a 41-month sentence, which he is currently serving in federal prison.